mathjax/MathJax-docs/web/components/accessibility.rst

 a11y/complexity
 ===============

-The `complexity` component computes a complecity measure for each element within an expression, and allows complex epxressions to "collapse" to make them both shorter, and simpler to read.
+The `complexity` component computes a complexity measure for each element within an expression, and allows complex expressions to "collapse" to make them both shorter, and simpler to read.
 The collapsed portions can be expanded with a click of the mouse, or by keyboard actions when using the :ref:`explorer-component` extension